-This section is devoted to useful literature materials related to the "Queer People of Rome" movement.
+This section is dedicated to useful literary materials related to the direction of "Quirites of Rome".

 Main reenactment images of the direction: